 As the pain worsens, you will try not to use the joint as much.
 This causes the muscles to weaken and the joint to feel unstable and less able to support your body weight.
 An X-ray can determine the extent of joint damage.

 A hip joint replacement is an option to relieve the pain and instability.

 The hip replacement surgery removes damaged bone and cartilage from the hip joint and replaces it with an artificial joint (prosthesis).
 An artificial ball connected to a stem replaces the ball of your thigh bone.
 An artificial cup, shaped like a bowl, replaces the worn socket.
 These parts connect to create a new artificial hip that works almost like your own hip joint.
 All parts have smooth surfaces for comfortable movement once you have healed from the surgery.

 Typically the prosthesis is made of a wear-resistant plastic (polyethylene) and a metal (titanium, tantalum or cobalt).
-The artificial ball and socket are held in place by bone cement, by your bone growing into the prosthesis, or by a combination of both.
+The artificial ball and socket are held in place by bone cement, your bone growing into the prosthesis or a combination of both.
 Your surgeon will determine which prosthesis will work best for you.